Employer Guide to Whistleblower and Workplace Retaliation Laws

 Courts have also ruled that materially adverse actions are also retaliatory.
 These can be things like:

-• Micromanaging, like stopping by their desk or worksite to "see how they're doing"
+- Micromanaging, like stopping by their desk or worksite to "see how they're doing" or excessive check-ins via Teams or email.

 These materially adverse actions are retaliatory if the employee believes they are being carried out to force them to quit.
 Notice that some of them fall under the unintentional retaliation category.
-You may believe that your worker would be happier in a different location away from where the harassment took place, but that is not always how the employee sees it.
+You may believe your worker would be happier in a different location away from where the harassment occurred.
+But that is not always how the employee sees it.

 Avoiding Retaliation Claims